NVIDIA/TensorRT-Incubator/tripy/docs/post0_developer_guides/01-how-to-add-new-ops.md

 # Adding New Operations

 :::{seealso}
-The [architecture guide](project:./00-architecture.md) for an overview of the codebase.
+The [architecture guide](project:./00-architecture.md) provides an overview of the codebase.
 :::

-Adding new operations involves:
+Adding a new operation involves:

 - [Implementing a Trace operation](#implementing-the-trace-operation) **if** enabling a **new** tensorrt dialect op.